telerik/kendo-react-dropdowns/docs/combobox/index.md

 # ComboBox Overview

-The Kendo UI ComboBox for React displays a list of pre-defined options.
+The Kendo UI ComboBox displays a list of pre-defined options.
 It allows the user to pick a single value from that list, or to enter a custom value through a keyboard input.

-The Kendo UI ComboBox for React is part of the DropDowns `npm` package of the Kendo UI suite for React.
+The ComboBox is part of the [kendo-react-dropdowns npm package](...).

-**Figure 1: A template of the ComboBox for React**
+**Figure 1: A template of the ComboBox**

 ![Template of the Kendo UI ComboBox for React](images/combobox.png)